stoopfrench/RESTful_Movie_API_Node/readme.md

 7. Start the local server:
 	`npm start`
 8. Use an API Development Enviroment (ex.
-Postman) to make request to the API. make sure that the program is making request at the proper port:
+Postman) to make request to the API.
+	Make sure that the program is making request at the proper port:
 		Default: `http://localhost:8080`
 		**The port can be easily changed by modifying the value of the `port` property in `variables.js`**